 Are You Confident of the Diagnosis?

-Systemic amyloidosis presenting with cutaneous manifestations is most commonly the result of primary systemic amyloidosis (
+Systemic amyloidosis presenting with cutaneous manifestations is most commonly the result of primary systemic amyloidosis (Figure 1).
+Primary systemic amyloidosis can be subclassified into a type caused by an occult plasma cell dyscrasia, and a myeloma-associated type.

 Other systemic forms of amyloidosis, including secondary amyloidosis and hemodialysis-associated amyloidosis, which are both less likely to cause skin findings, as well as the rare heredofamilial syndromes (familial Mediterranean fever, Muckle-Wells syndrome, and familial amyloidotic polyneuropathy), will not be discussed.